kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-vs-reactive.md

 ---

-## API shape: concurrency in the type system vs concurrency in the runtime
+## API shape: concurrency in the type system vs concurrency in the runtime { #api-shape }

 The most visible difference is the method signature.